sylvainloiseau/gramps2rdf/README.md

 - *Time Ontology in OWL* (https://www.w3.org/TR/owl-time/)
   - or sem below, Simple Event Model Ontology (https://semanticweb.cs.vu.nl/2009/11/sem/)

+For the Family, no convenient type has been found in the vocabularies above.
+A namespace <http://www.gramps-project.com/ns> has been used for the type `Family` and the relation `fatherInFamily`, `motherInFamily` and `offspringInFamily`

 ## Prefixes and URI

 ```